HowardLi1984/ChemCraft/README.md

 ## 📢 News & Updates

-- **[2026-01-26] Paper Availability:** Due to the extended moderation process on arXiv, we are temporarily hosting the **pre-print draft** directly in this repository.
+- **[2026-01-26] Paper Available:** Due to the extended moderation process on arXiv, we are temporarily hosting the **pre-print draft** directly in this repository.
 You can find the PDF in the `assets/` folder or download it [here](./assets/paper_draft.pdf).
 We will update this section with the official arXiv link as soon as it becomes available.
-- **[Coming Soon] Code & Weights:** We are currently finalizing the code cleanup and documentation.
-The full source code and model weights are scheduled to be open-sourced **within two weeks**.
-Please star 🌟 the repo to stay tuned!
+- **[2026-04-12] Code & Weights & Dataset Available** We have finalized the code / weight / dataset cleanup and documentation.
+The full source code and model weights have been open-sourced!

 ## 🚀 Environment Setup